-- 13:1 Abram and his caravan left Egypt and traveled to the Negev, in what is now southern Israel.
-He took his wife and everything he owned.
+- 1 Abram and his caravan left Egypt and traveled to the Negev.1 He took his wife and everything he owned.
 His nephew Lot left with him.

-- 13:10 Lot took a good look around and saw that the Jordan River Valley in the direction of Zoar looked like the perfect place—much like the Nile River Valley.
+- 10 Lot took a good look around and saw that the Jordan River Valley in the direction of Zoar looked like the perfect place—much like the Nile River Valley.
 It seemed like a garden good enough for the LORD.
-This was before the LORD wiped out Sodom and Gomorrah.1
+This was before the LORD wiped out Sodom and Gomorrah.2

-- 13:12 Abram stayed west of the river, camping in the fields of Canaan.2 Lot lived among the cities on the plain in the sprawling valley.
+- 12 Abram stayed west of the river, camping in the fields of Canaan.3 Lot lived among the cities on the plain in the sprawling valley.
 He pitched his tents as far south as Sodom.

-- 13:13 The people of Sodom were a poor excuse of human beings.
+- 13 The people of Sodom were a poor excuse for human beings.
 Terrible sinners against the LORD.

 Hebron: Abram’s new home

-- 13:15 It’s all yours.
+- 15 It’s all yours.
 Every bit of land you can see is yours.
-I’m giving it to you and to your descendants3 forever.
+I’m giving it to you and to your descendants4 forever.

-- 13:18 Abram got on the move and eventually settled in Hebron, near a grove of trees4 owned by Mamre.
+- 18 Abram got on the move and eventually settled in Hebron, near a grove of trees5 owned by Mamre.
 There, he built another stone altar and worshiped the LORD.

 Location unknown.
 Many speculate the cities were near what is now the southern shallows of the Dead Sea, and that before the land flooded it was a fertile plain in the southern Jordan River Valley, with streams flowing north into the Dead Sea.

 Israel and Palestinian territories.

 Often translated as “oak trees,” it’s literally “terebinth trees.”